Aldrich Ames: CIA career

-In 1976, Ames was assigned to New York City, where he handled two important Soviet assets.
-His performance was rated excellent, and he received several promotions and bonuses, being ranked above most operations officers in his pay grade.
-However, Ames' tendency to procrastinate in submissions of financial accounting was noted.
+In 1976, Ames was assigned to New York City, where he handled two important Soviet assets: Sergey Fedorenko, a nuclear weapons expert with the Soviet mission to United Nations Headquarters, whose name Ames would later give to the KGB; and Arkady Shevchenko, a United Nations under-secretary-general who in 1978, with Ames's help, became the highest-ranking Soviet official to defect to the West.
+Ames's performance was rated excellent, and he received several promotions and bonuses, being ranked above most operations officers in his pay grade.
+However, his tendency to procrastinate in submissions of financial accounting was noted.
 His inattention to detail also led him to commit two security violations, including once leaving a briefcase containing classified operational materials on the New York City Subway, which the FBI recovered and determined as being uncompromised.
 Ames later said he received a verbal reprimand but no documentation of the matter.

-In 1981, Ames accepted a posting to Mexico City while his then-wife remained in New York City.
+In 1981, Ames accepted a posting to Mexico City while his wife remained in New York City.
 His evaluations in Mexico were mediocre at best, and he engaged in at least three extramarital affairs.
 In October 1982, Ames began an affair with María del Rosario Casas Dupuy, a cultural attaché in the Colombian embassy and a CIA informant.
 He married her in 1985, and fathered a son with her, Paul Ames, who was born in 1989.
 Despite CIA regulations, Ames had not reported his relationship with a foreign national to his superiors, even though some of his colleagues were aware of it.
 His lackluster performance reviews were again partly the result of his heavy drinking.
 At a diplomatic reception in Mexico City, Ames got into a loud, drunken argument with a Cuban official that "caused alarm" among his superiors.

 In September 1983, Ames was transferred back to the Southeast Asia division at CIA headquarters.
 His reassignment placed him "in the most sensitive element" of the Department of Operations, which was responsible for Soviet counterintelligence.
 Ames had access to all CIA plans and operations against the KGB and the GRU, Soviet military intelligence.
 In October, he formally separated from Nancy; in November, he submitted an "outside activity" report to the CIA, noting his romantic relationship with Rosario.
-Aldrich Ames later remarked that Nancy made little fuss about the affair and quickly agreed to a divorce, but made it well known she was keeping most of their joint assets.
+Ames later remarked that Nancy made little fuss about the affair and quickly agreed to a divorce, but made it well known she was keeping most of their joint assets.
+The divorce was finalized on August 1, 1985, and nine days later he married Rosario.